While there is no evidence to support their beliefs, people with the disorder believe they will be exploited, harmed, or deceived by others.

-Treating people with paranoia is difficult because, in their critical and litigating minds, they see flaws in others, but cannot see their own problem behavior.
+Treating people with paranoia is problematic because, in their critical and litigating minds, they see flaws in others but cannot see their problem behavior.

 Medication benefits some patients with paranoia.

-Certain anti-anxiety medications, antidepressants, and antipsychotics can be effective in treating patients with extreme symptoms or an associated psychological disorder, such as depression or anxiety.
+Certain anti-anxiety medications, antidepressants, and antipsychotics can effectively treat patients with extreme symptoms or an associated psychological disorder, such as depression or anxiety.

-Treatment can be effective in controlling paranoia, but it can be difficult because the individual may have suspicions about the therapist.
+Treatment can effectively control paranoia, but it can be difficult because the individual may have suspicions about the therapist.
 However, if left untreated, the disorder will be chronic.

-Many consequences of the disorder may need to be addressed, such as the loss of a job and housing, as well as the disruption of family relationships.
+Many consequences of the disorder may need to be addressed, such as the loss of a job and housing and the disruption of family relationships.

 Extra help from programs like family self-help, housing services, and professional assistance can help ease the stress of PPD symptoms.